 The phrase is quoted in Robert Lowell’s The Quaker Graveyard in Nantucket.

-The Rev. James Stambaugh is a Deacon in the Episcopal Church, and a follower of Jesus.
+The Rev. James Stambaugh is a priest in the Episcopal branch of the one, holy, catholic, and apostolic Church of Jesus Christ.
 He graduated from Virginia Theological Seminary with a M.Div. in May of 2017.
-James is an amateur artist (just in case that wasn’t apparent).
+James is the rector of Church of the Holy Apostles in Penn Wynne, Pennsylvania.
 Reading, writing, and contemporary art are things that James is interested in.
-All opinions expressed in the blog belong solely to the author and do not necessarily reflect those of the Episcopal Church, the Episcopal Diocese of the Rio Grande, or Jesus.
+All opinions expressed in the blog belong solely to the author and do not necessarily reflect those of the Episcopal Church, the Episcopal Diocese of Pennsylvania, or Jesus.